rj-may/BER_Bounds_Eval/Docs/dp_func.md

 Introduction

 The DP Bounds function is a Python tool designed to calculate lower and upper bounds for the using a divergence measure defined [here](https://ieeexplore.ieee.org/document/7254229) (DP).
+It relies on scipy to calculate a minimum spanning tree.

 The function to use is written as `get_bounds_dp(data0, data1, handle_errors = "worst"):`